 Seagoville is a somewhat small city located in the state of Texas.
 With a population of 15,870 people and two constituent neighborhoods, Seagoville is the 169th largest community in Texas.

-Seagoville is a blue-collar town, with 42.60% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Seagoville is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Seagoville who work in office and administrative support (13.25%), sales jobs (9.63%), and maintenance occupations (7.86%).
+Because occupations involving physical labor dominate the local economy, Seagoville is generally considered to be a blue-collar town.
+41.17% of the Seagoville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Seagoville is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Seagoville who work in office and administrative support (11.86%), maintenance occupations (8.35%), and sales jobs (7.57%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Seagoville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Seagoville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Seagoville in 2010 was $18,529, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $74,116 for a family of four.
+The per capita income in Seagoville in 2010 was $16,997, which is lower middle income relative to Texas, and low income relative to the rest of the US.
+This equates to an annual income of $67,988 for a family of four.
 However, Seagoville contains both very wealthy and poor people as well.

-Seagoville is a very ethnically-diverse city.
+Seagoville is an extremely ethnically-diverse city.
 The people who call Seagoville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seagoville residents report their race to be White, followed by Black or African-American.
 Seagoville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.60% of the city’s residents.
+People of Hispanic or Latino origin account for 35.94% of the city’s residents.
 Important ancestries of people in Seagoville include German, English, African, and Dutch.

 The most common language spoken in Seagoville is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Vietnamese.